Rochdale And Sway AI Partner To Elevate Vendor Risk Management With Generative AI

-BOSTON, Oct.
-29, 2024 /PRNewswire/ -- Sway AI, an innovator in no-code AI for business teams, and Rochdale, a leader in strategy and risk management for credit unions, have partnered to streamline document management and vendor onboarding using Generative AI.
+Sway AI, an innovator in no-code AI for business teams, and Rochdale, a leader in strategy and risk management for credit unions, have partnered to streamline document management and vendor on-boarding using Generative AI.
 The collaboration will integrate Sway AI into Rochdale's apogee iQTM risk software, automating manual processes and boosting efficiency for their credit union clients.

 Credit unions often rely on manual processes like paper applications and document handling, which lead to inefficiencies, errors, and compliance challenges.
 Through their partnership, Rochdale and Sway AI are addressing these issues using generative AI to automate document processing, starting with vendor onboarding to enhance accuracy and compliance.
 The solution will expand to key areas like assisting with vendor risk assessments and classifications, processing risk responses, controls, and regulatory findings, and applying predictive analytics to improve risk management and decision-making across credit union operations.